Recycle Cooking Oil into Fuel and Prevent Costly Sewer Clogs

 Liquids do not belong in the trash, which makes it tricky to dispose of vegetable oils (ie those not solid at room temperature).
 Lucky for folks in and around DuPage County, there are nine year round locations that collect used liquid cooking oil.
 Additionally, a handful of towns continue to offer one-day collection points the Saturday after Thanksgiving.
 These collections take the used cooking oil and convert it into biodiesel.
 Some of the benefits are:

-- Biodiesel is cleaner burning – emissions from 100% biodiesel are 74% lower than petroleum diesel
+- Biodiesel is cleaner burning – emissions from 100% biodiesel are 74% lower than petroleum diesel according to Argonne Labs

 - Some collection points make and use the biodiesel on-site—ultra-local energy!